 Dictation technology is a powerful tool, but using it properly is a skill.
 There are commands kids have to learn.
-And some aspects of dictation can be difficult for kids with certain learning and attention issues.
+And some aspects of dictation can be difficult for kids with certain learning and thinking differences.

 Here’s what you need to know:

 When dictating their writing, kids need to speak clearly and pronounce words correctly.
 If kids mumble or mispronounce words, the dictated text might not be correct.
 This may be hard for

 kids who struggle with spoken language.

 While dictating text, kids don’t only have to say the words they want to write.
 They have to say the punctuation, too.
 For example, they may need to say “period” or “question mark” at the end of a sentence.

 In general, dictation is more accurate if kids say whole phrases and sentences, not just individual words.
 While kids who have slow processing speed or struggle with

 may benefit from dictation in other ways, they may have trouble saying large groups of words at a time.